luisgserrano/react-multi-modal/README.md

 React multi modal is based on the react context API and it gives a `Provider` component, a `context` object and a `root` component where all the modals will be rendered.

+### ModalRoot component

+The `ModalRoot` component will render any component you pass in the `showModal` method and it acts like a placeholder.
+As such, you can render this component wherever you want in the tree, as long it's under the provider.

 ### Provider component

 This component abstracts the definition of the context provider and uses the provider pattern.
 The logic behind showing/hiding a modal is in this component.